anegg0/gr0wing-hugo/content/posts/2013-07-15-ascetic-fantasies.md

 While most of us enjoy spending the night with a partner, hearing the neighbor engage in the same type of activities is a lot less rewarding.

-The neighbor is a pain, and more generally the **others** are a pain, and it to apply in most cases: if it wasn&#8217;t for people you wouldn&#8217;t have to queue up for a sandwich, or get a job, go to war or even say &#8220;Hi!&#8221; in the elevator to a bunch of unfriendly faces.
+The neighbor is a pain, and more generally the **others** are a pain, and it to apply in most cases: if it wasn&#8217;t for people you wouldn&#8217;t have to queue up for a sandwich, or get a job, go to war or even say "Hi!" in the elevator to a bunch of unfriendly faces.
 You&#8217;d just be enjoying time on your own, right?

 That&#8217;s one of the reasons why many people consider renouncing the world: to stop dealing with people.